buttererror/node-todo-api/README.md

-working on mongodb form the complete node.js course by _Andrew Mead_
+working on mongodb from the complete node.js course by _Andrew Mead_